-- Place enough crumpled balls of newspaper or other paper into the stove to cover thbottom of the firebox. - Place small and dry kindling on the crumpled paper. - Place larger and dry kindling on top of the small kindling. - Open the air intake control fully. - Light a fire at the bottom of the crumpled paper and close the door.
+- 1. Place enough crumpled balls of newspaper or other paper into the stove to cover the bottom of the firebox. - 2.
+Place small and dry kindling on the crumpled paper. - 3.
+Place larger and dry kindling on top of the small kindling. - 4.
+Open the air intake control fully. (see table 3.4) - 5.
+Light a fire at the bottom of the crumpled paper and close the door.
 If the fire tends to go out momentarily, hold the door slightly ajar to activate the fire.
-As soon as the fire catches hold, close the door. - Ideally the large kindling should be burned until a thick bed of red embers is obtained.
+As soon as the fire catches hold, close the door. - 6.
+Ideally the large kindling should be burned until a thick bed of red embers is obtained.
 At that point, add cord wood fuel and continue to operate the draft control wide open until the fire is well established.
-Once the firebox is hot, the air control can be partially closed.
-After 30 minutes to one hour, you can close the air control completely.
-In order to have the best indication of when you should close the air control completely to operate your stove the most efficiently, use a chimney (flue) thermometer.
-If you are using a probe thermometer, you can close the air control completely when the temperature on the thermometer reaches 900°F (482°C).
-If you are using a magnetic thermometer, you can close the air control completely when the temperature on the thermometer reaches 475°F (246°C).
-Closing the air control down too soon will lower combustion efficiency and may cause the fire to die out.
-Over a period of time, it may also result in creosote build-up in the chimney (which could lead a chimney fire).
+Once the firebox is hot, the air control can be partially closed to adjust the intensity of the fire.
+Refer to table 3.4 to operate the air intake control properly.